Is Attention Deficit Disorder (ADHD / ADD) Hereditary? Yes and No

 At one time, doctors believed that refined sugar and food additives made children hyperactive and inattentive.
 As a result, parents were encouraged to stop serving children foods containing artificial flavorings, preservatives, and sugars.

 However, after studying the data, researchers from the National Institutes of Health (NIH), the federal agency responsible for biomedical research, held a major scientific conference to discuss the issue in 1982.
-These scientists concluded that the restricted diet only seemed to help about 5 percent of children with ADHD, mostly either young children or children with food allergies.
+These scientists concluded that removing sugar and food additives only seemed to help about 5 percent of children with ADHD, mostly either young children or children with food allergies.

 A newer, more controversial theory contends that ADHD is a byproduct of our fast-paced, stressed-out, consumer-driven lifestyle.
 Michael Ruff, M.D., a clinical associate professor of pediatrics at Indiana University, believes that this cultural influence explains parts about ADHD that genetics can’t.